- Compulsory courses

 Read more about Probability and Statistics 2Study points: 10

 - Database Systems Year 1 / Semester 2

-This course introduces students to fundamentals of database systems.
-The course includes basic database theory, data models, data modelling, relational database, SQL and transactions.
+This course introduces students to the fundamentals of database systems.
+The course includes basic database theory, data models, data modeling, relational database, SQL and transactions.
 The course teaches how to apply a database system and how to design a good database.

 Read more about Database SystemsStudy points: 10

-- Data mining Year 1 / Semester 2
+- Data Mining and Deep Learning Year 1 / Semester 2

-The purpose of this course is for students to gain knowledge and practical experience of data mining techniques.
-The lecture will prepare the students with a deep knowledge of technologies and be able to prepare large-scale data for data mining (pre-processing) and use a number of data mining methods to extract actionable knowledge.
-The course will provide the opportunity for students to learn state-of-the-art data mining algorithms and tools.
+The purpose of this course is for students to gain knowledge and practical experience of data mining and deep learning techniques.
+The course will prepare the students with a deep knowledge of technologies and be able to prepare large-scale data for data mining (pre-processing) and use a number of data mining and deep learning methods to extract actionable knowledge.
+The course will provide the opportunity for students to learn state-of-the-art data mining and deep learning algorithms and tools.
 The students will get hands-on experience to try these tools on real data.